-With the number of mobile users outpacing desktop at an exponential rate, we as business owners must work to ensure we are providing the best experience possible to earn and retain customers and visitors to our properties.
+With the number of mobile users outpacing desktops at an exponential rate, we as business owners must work to ensure we are providing the best experience possible to earn and retain customers and visitors to our properties.

-If you’re unsure of where to start, or simply need a little expert guidance on making the transition to responsive, give us a call.
+If you’re unsure of where to start, or need a little expert guidance on making the transition to responsive, give us a call.
 We love talking shop and would like nothing more than to help out.